-No differences in herbage production were found between locations (P=0.296, F=1.097) in 2000.
+Herbage Production: No differences in herbage production were found between locations (P=0.30).
 Following one year of treatment, peak primary production on the winter-only treatments were not different (P>0.05) than the SL control treatment (Figure 1).
-Furthermore, herbage production was higher ($P \le 0.01$) on FL than SL, DS 30, or DS 50 after one year of treatment.
-No differences or positive effects of moderate dormant season grazing treatments, similar to data reported by Coughenour (1991) who found increased nitrogen in live and dead grasses and fringed sagebrush on winter grazed areas.
+Furthermore, herbage production was higher (P= 0.01) on FL than SL, DS 30, or DS 50.
+In 2002, peak primary production on the SL control treatment was lower (P<0.05) than FL and DS 50.
+No differences (P>0.05) in peak primary production were found on SL, FL, and DS 30 following the third year of treatment; however peak herbage production was lower (P<0.05) on DS 50 compared to the other three treatments (Figure 1).
+In 2003, peak primary production was lower (P<0.05) on DS 50 than SL, FL, or DS 30.
+On average, moderate dormant-season grazing treatments did not effect herbage production, which corresponds with data reported by Coughenour (1991) who found increased nitrogen in live and dead grasses and fringed sagebrush on winter grazed areas.
 Increases in various aspects of rangeland productivity under moderate growing-season grazing use versus light or no grazing use were reported by Manley et al. (1995).
 Comparisons of grazed and ungrazed range in Wyoming revealed elevated levels of C and N in subsurface soil on grazed areas.
 This phenomenon is attributed to the reduction of litter and standing plant biomass as these sources immobilize a significant amount of N and C. Furthermore, increased animal traffic may enhance physical breakdown of residual plant material and soil incorporation.
 Likewise, Schacht et al. (1998) observed that mowing dormant range of switchgrass, little bluestem, and big bluestem resulted in a higher yield of annual growth than a non-mowed control.
 Engle et al. (1998) also reported which grazing strategies emphasizing defoliation during the dormant season that decreased probability of multiple defoliations during the growing season were less detrimental than those that increased the probability of multiple defoliations, such as the FL treatment in this study.
-Relevant research by Auen and Owensby (1988), Coughenour (1991), Engle et al. (1998), Schacht et al. (1998) and Reisterer et al. (2000) indicate dormant-season harvesting of grasses had little or no negative effect on subsequent herbage production.
+Relevant research by Auen and Owensby (1988), Coughenour (1991); Engle et al. (1998), Schacht et al. (1998) and Reisterer et al. (2000) indicate dormant-season harvesting of grasses had little or no negative effect on subsequent herbage production.

 Figure 1.
-Peak herbage production (mean \pm S.E.) on the season-long (SL), June flash and 50% dormant-season use (FL), 30% dormant-season use (DS 30), and 50% dormant-season use (DS 50) in 2001. ^{ab} Treatments with the same letter are not significantly different (P>0.05).
+Peak herbage production (mean \pm S.E.) on the season-long (SL), June flash and 50% dormant-season use (FL), 30% dormant-season use (DS 30), and 50% dormant-season use (DS 50) in 2001.

+^{ab}Treatments with the same letter are not significantly different (P>0.05).